 What is Advil® effective for?

-Advil® temporarily reduces fever and relieves minor aches and pains due to: headache, toothache, backache, menstrual cramps, the common cold, muscular aches and the minor pain of arthritis.
+Advil® temporarily reduces fever and relieves minor aches and pains due to: headache, the minor pain of arthritis, toothache, backache, menstrual cramps, the common cold and muscular aches.

 How does Advil® work?

 One of the main classes of chemicals that the body produces as part of the inflammatory process is prostaglandins, which produce pain and fever.
 Advil® temporarily blocks the body's production of prostaglandins, reducing pain and fever.